Hudson Valley: Autumn Adventures!

 In Saugerties on September 28 and 29, the Hudson Valley Garlic Festival is a paradise for garlic lovers!
 Watch top-chef demonstrations and sample garlic-laced foods from Cajun shrimp to gelato.
 Great music ranges from American blues to Zydeco.
 USA Today called this event one of the Top 10 Regional Food festivals in the US.

-The panorama of colorful fall foliage continues along Clermont State Historic Site’s wooded paths, where the “Legends by Candlelight Spook Tours” haunt the museum and grounds October 19 and 20.
+The panorama of colorful fall foliage continues along Clermont State Historic Site’s wooded paths, where the Legends by Candlelight Ghost Tours haunt the museum and grounds October 18-19 and 25-26.

 Charming river towns like Cold Spring, Nyack and Rhinebeck are packed with art and antique galleries.
 The Hudson Antiques Dealers Association highlights dozens of unique galleries on five historic blocks.
 In Central Valley, Woodbury Common boasts the world’s largest collection of designer outlets.

 Dutchess County Fairgrounds in Rhinebeck hosts nationally-known festivals including the annual Hudson Valley Wine & Food Fest (September 7 and 8) and the Rhinebeck Antiques Fair on October 12 and 13.
 On October 19 and 20, the NYS Sheep & Wool Festival exhibits hundreds of sheep, llamas and alpacas, while artisans present wooly crafts and knitting workshops.

 You’ll definitely eat well in the Hudson Valley--from legendary country inns to the world-famous Culinary Institute of America.
 Visit the region’s abundant farmstands, artisanal cheese makers, and award-winning wineries.
 Tour the gardens at the Stone Barns Center in the beautiful Pocantico Hills, and dine on fresh fare at their Blue Hill restaurant.